-- A. The One-Stop operating budget of the career center or American Job Center is the financial plan to which the One-Stop partners, CEO, and CSOW agree in the MOU to achieve their goals of delivering services in Okaloosa and Walton Counties.
-The operating budget, when developed, will describe how the costs of services provided; and the operating costs of the One-Stop system will be funded, including the infrastructure costs for the One-Stop system (WIOA sec.
-121(c)(2)(A) and 20 CFR 678.500(b), 34 CFR 361.500(b), and 34 CFR 463.500(b)). - B. The One-Stop operating budget consists of costs that are specifically identified in the statute.
-For example, infrastructure costs, as defined in WIOA sec.
-121(h)(4); and additional costs, which must include applicable career services and may include shared operating costs and shared services that are related to the operation of the One-Stop delivery system, but do not constitute infrastructure costs.
-Career services are provided by CSOW staff and Department of Economic Opportunity (DEO) jointly managed staff all funded by WIOA, TAA, UC, Veteran's Services, Wagner Peyser, and
+- 1. The One-Stop operating budget for the career center or American Job Center is the financial plan to which the One-Stop partners, chief elected official (CEO), and CSOW agree in the MOU to achieve their goals of delivering services in Okaloosa and Walton Counties.
+The operating budget, when developed, describes the costs of services provided; and how the operating costs of the One-Stop system will be funded, including the infrastructure costs for the One-Stop system (WIOA sec.
+121(c)(2)(A) and 20 CFR 678.500(b), 34 CFR 361.500(b), and 34 CFR 463.500(b)). - 2.
+The other component of the CSOW One-Stop operating budget consists of additional costs, which include applicable career services, and may include shared operating costs and shared services.
+While each of these components covers different cost categories, the CSOW One-Stop operating budget would be incomplete if any of these cost categories were omitted.
+All the components are necessary to maintain a fully functioning and successful local One-Stop delivery system. - 3.
+The One-Stop operating budget consists of costs that are specifically identified in the statute.
+For example:

-Welfare Transition.
-Career services by nature of their programs are also provided by Vocational Rehabilitation and SCSEP personnel co-located in the One Stop Center.
-One-Stop infrastructure costs include the annual lease, liability and property insurance, telephone, software and internet network expense, utilities, facility maintenance, equipment leasing and maintenance, and office supplies.
+- a.
+Infrastructure costs, as defined in WIOA sec.
+121(h)(4); and additional costs, which must include applicable career services and may include shared operating costs and shared services that are related to the operation of the One-Stop delivery system, but do not constitute infrastructure costs. - b.
+Career services are provided by CSOW staff and Florida's Department of Commerce (FloridaCommerce) jointly managed staff all funded by WIOA, TAA, UC, Veteran's Services, Wagner Peyser, Welfare Transition, and Supplemental Nutrition Assistance Program-Employment & Training.
+Career services by nature of their programs are also provided by Vocational Rehabilitation and SCSEP personnel co-located in the One-Stop center. - c.
+One-Stop infrastructure costs include the annual lease, liability and property insurance, telephone, software and internet network expense, utilities, facility maintenance, equipment leasing and maintenance, and office supplies. - d.
 Additional costs are described in WIOA sec.
 121(i) and include the IT contract and consulting expense, participant tracking technology contract expense, and a portion of the CSOW IT staff technician's salary and benefits.
-Cost allocation methodology is based on Full Time Equivalents (FTE's) located in the One-Stop and for those partners who are colocated in the One-Stop.
+Cost allocation methodology is based on Full Time Equivalents (FTE's) located in the One-Stop and for those partners who are co-located in the One-Stop. - e.
 Full One-Stop center usage costs include all infrastructure costs and additional cost line items.
-For all other partners who are not located in the One-Stop, but who through technology access CSOW information and services, the methodology for determining each partner's fair share of infrastructure and additional costs of the One-Stop center includes only those line items relevant for access.

-- C. CSOW will ensure the One-Stop operating budget is annually reconciled against actual costs incurred and adjusted accordingly.
-This reconciliation process will ensure the budget reflects a cost allocation methodology that demonstrates how infrastructure costs are charged to each partner in proportion to the partner's use of the One-Stop center and relative benefit received. - D. The One-Stop operating budget may be further refined by the One-Stop partners, as needed, to assist in tracking their contributions.
+For all other partners who are not located in the One-Stop, but who through technology access CSOW information and services, the methodology for determining each partner's fair share of infrastructure and additional costs of the One-Stop center includes only those line items relevant for access. - 4.
+CSOW will ensure the One-Stop operating budget is annually reconciled against actual costs incurred and adjusted accordingly.
+This reconciliation process will ensure the budget reflects a cost allocation methodology that demonstrates how infrastructure costs are charged to each partner in proportion to the partner's use of the One-Stop center and relative benefit received. - 5.
+The overall One-Stop operating budget must be included in the MOU.
+The One-Stop operating budget may be further refined by the One-Stop partners, as needed, to assist in tracking their contributions.

-IX.
+XI.
 INFRASTRUCTURE FUNDING AGREEMENTS (IFA)